celupa/project_initializer/README.md

 - Git initialized in the local rep

 ## Usage
-Place "project_init.py" in the root directory of your project and execute it.
+Download and place "project_init.py" in the root directory of your project and execute it.
+After the execution you can delete the file.

 ## Features
 - Detects OS (Windows or Linux only)
 - Creates standard folders (docs, scripts...)
-- Generates config files:
+- Generates pre-filled config files:
   - git_auto.sh|bat depending on OS
   - pre-commit-hook.yaml
   - Makefile (setup is left to the user's discretion)